Jiří Třanovský

 Jiří Třanovský (Jerzy Trzanowski, Juraj Tranovský, Georgius Tranoscius; 9 April 1592 - 29 May 1637), was a Lutheran priest and hymnwriter from the Cieszyn Silesia.
 Sometimes called the father of Slovak hymnody and the "Luther of the Slavs," Třanovský's name is sometimes anglicized to George Tranoscius.
 Both the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada remember his life and work annually, on the anniversary of his death.

 Life

 Třanovský was born in Cieszyn, and studied at Guben and Kolberg.
 In 1607, he was admitted to the University of Wittenberg where Martin Luther had taught less than a century earlier.
-Upon graduation, he traveled in Bohemia proper and Silesia and in 1612 and became a teacher at St. Nicholas Gymnasium in Prague.
+Upon graduation, he traveled in Bohemia proper and Silesia and in 1612 became a teacher at St. Nicholas Gymnasium in Prague.
 Later, he became rector of a school in Holešov, Moravia.